lawrence501/5e-cli/README.md

     - On even mirrors, get a random mod from your pool added to you, with min point value equal to the number of affixes you now have
     - On non-1st odd mirrors, choose a class feature, adding its mods to your pool (can only choose each feature once), then a random mod on you is chosen and you can either upgrade or reroll it

+- Gem system, use tags like old system but they are literally gems that get socketed, converting all terms from their tag into a specific term
+    - Eg. All "spell" modifiers in this item are converted to "weapon" modifiers
+    - ability scores
+    - weapon classes
+    - 1h/2h
+    - phys/non-phys
+    - minion/non-minion
+    - buff/debuff
+    - melee/proj/aoe
+    - AC/saves

 - Future loot options suggestion (d100 roll)
 1. Wondrous Items (low)
 2. Tomes (high)